man-zhang/uncerpolre/README.md

 ### Experiment and analysis

 We conducted the experiment with
-- five algorithms: RS, CellDE, NSGAII, and SPEA2
+- five algorithms: RS, CellDE, MOCell, NSGAII, and SPEA2
 - 10 strategies: Problem 1 - Problem 10
 - 10 time constraints: TB10 - TB100 specified as time budget
 - repetition: 100